codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the bread factory burning down?
-They say the business is toast.
+Have you heard about corduroy pillows?
+They're making headlines!

 ## Daily Trivia

-Which operating system was released first?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. Mac OS
+ 1. Micronesia
- 2. OS/2
+ 2. Tuvalu
- 3. Linux
+ 3. Marshall Islands
- 4. Windows
+ 4. Fiji

 <details>
   <summary>Answer</summary>
-  Mac OS
+  Micronesia
 </details>